-SWITCH (Embracing Active Travel for Health) uses information and communication technologies (ICT), and personalised travel planning advice supported by strong health arguments to encourage people in a period of life change to switch from short car journeys to more walking and cycling.
-The project supports cities in developing and implementing local campaigns to reduce motorised traffic and CO2 levels.
+SWITCH - Embracing Active Travel for Health - was a project that used information and communication technologies (ICT) and personalized travel planning advice to encourage people in a period of life change to switch from short car journeys to more walking and cycling.

-SWITCH stands for a personalised travel planning process; addressing people at points of change in their life to change their travel behaviour by substituting short car trips with active travel choices like walking and cycling.
-In addition to positive environmental effects, people individually and communities as a whole, can benefit from positive health improvements.
+The project stands for a personalised travel planning process; addressing people at points of change in their life to change their travel behaviour by substituting short car trips with active travel choices like walking and cycling.
+In addition to positive environmental effects, people individually and communities as a whole can benefit from positive health improvements.

-Additionally to the elaboration and implementation of targeted local campaigns, SWITCH uses lessons learnt to define guidelines and a clear methodology to help replicate such campaigns across Europe.
+Additionally, to the elaboration and implementation of targeted local campaigns, SWITCH used lessons learnt to define guidelines and a clear methodology to help replicate such campaigns across Europe.
 Although all cities are different, a common framework can be defined for targeting particular groups of citizens, ensuring that the campaign is well delivered and followed by switchers, while effectively monitoring results.
-This allows decision-makers to analyse the impacts of their campaigns in terms of both individual and societal benefits.

 SWITCH Final report